Finnoy Travel - Reviews, Stories and Tips

 • How to reach: Train or bus (Google Maps)

-If you visit also Helsinki, we recommend buying a Helsinki Card to get free or discounted admissions.
+If you also visit Helsinki, we recommend buying a Helsinki Card to get free or discounted admissions.

 Tikkurila and Its Museums